sonyalomsadze/Machine-Learning-for-Trading/README.md

-# predictingfuturechange
-Machine Learning for Trading
+# Machine Learning for Trading

-In this work, I will predict SecP_Bid prices bu using linear modelling as well as Random forest.
+In this work, we'll predict 5 days future percent change in SecP_Bid prices by using linear modelling as well as Random forest.